nebari-dev/nebari/docs/source/admin_guide/prefect.md

            limit:
              cpu: 4
 ```
-Also, if you would like to include an extra variable to the agent environment configuration, you can do it by including it under
+Also, if you would like to include an extra variable to the agent environment configuration, that was not previcosly in the helm chart, you can do it by including it under
 the `envVars` field in the overrides block.
 For example, if you would like to add `MY_VAR: "<value>"` to you agent environment, you can do so by adding the following to your qhub-config

 ```yaml